How My Pachamama Tattoo Connects Me With The Divine Energy Of My Ancestors

 While in Peru, I kept encountering more omens guiding me towards Pachamama.
 After exiting Machu Picchu, I saw a group of Peruvian musicians serenading a crowd with traditional sounds of the pan flute.
 They sang in the Quechua language about Pachamama, the lyrics translated to “new Earth, Mother Earth.”

 Back in Cusco, I visited Peruvian Shaman, Victor Peralta.
-Peralta learned Andean esoterism from his abuela, who was a medicine woman.
+Peralta learned Andean esotericism from his abuela, who was a medicine woman.
 He led me to an enclave used during the Inca empire for sacred ceremonies.
-Divine talismans sat on a colorful woven rug, including a condor feather, representing the heavens, and burning moss.
+Divine talismans sat on a colourful woven rug, including a condor feather, representing the heavens, and burning moss.
 Peralta uses smoke from the moss to connect with deities.

 He beckoned me to stand under the dense canopy behind the sacraments for a Pichay aura cleansing ritual.
 He prayed in Quechua to request permission to perform the ceremony from deities, including Pachamama, and to invoke the energy of the surrounding mountains.
 As he prayed, he moved the burning moss around my body.
 The gentle incense surrounded me as he whistled and used the condor feather to touch points on my body and whisk away malas vibras.